 - 10.6.2.1 Leucocrystal violet is a dye stain used to visualize impression deposits on many types of adhesive surfaces. - 10.6.2.2 Leucocrystal violet may also be used on small non-porous surfaces contaminated with grease and oils.
-It is not suitable for water-soluble adhesives or porous surfaces. - 10.6.2.3 Surfaces that need other forensic examinations such as biology or trace should be carefully evaluated prior to processing to examinations.
+It is not suitable for water-soluble adhesives or porous surfaces. - 10.6.2.3 Surfaces that need other forensic examinations such as biology or trace should be carefully evaluated prior to processing to determine if this procedure will have an impact on subsequent examinations.

-10.6.3 EQUIPMENT AND MATERIALS:
+10.6.3 EQUIPMENT AND MATERIALS

 Balance

 Magnetic stirrer/stirring bar

-Graduated cylinder

 Glass beaker

 Glass tray

 Storage bottles